Mike Leigh: 2010–present

 In 2010, Leigh released his film Another Year, starring Jim Broadbent, Ruth Sheen, and Lesley Manville.
 It premiered at the 2010 Cannes Film Festival in competition for the Palme d'Or.
 The film was shown at the 54th London Film Festival before its general British release date on 5 November 2010.
 The film was also a success in the U.S., with Ebert giving the film his highest rating, four out of four stars, and writing, "Not quite every year brings a new Mike Leigh film, but the years that do are blessed with his sympathy, penetrating observation, and instinct for human comedy...Leigh's Another Year is like a long, purifying soak in empathy."
 At the 83rd Academy Awards, Leigh was nominated for Best Original Screenplay, losing to The King's Speech.

 In 2012, Leigh was selected to be jury president of the 62nd Berlin International Film Festival.
-Leigh released his 12th feature film, the biographical period film Mr. Turner (2014), based on the life and artworks of J. M. W. Turner, portrayed by Timothy Spall.
+He released his 12th feature film, the biographical period film Mr. Turner (2014), based on the life and artworks of J. M. W. Turner, portrayed by Timothy Spall.
 The film premiered at the 2014 Cannes Film Festival, where it competed for the Palme d'Or and won rave reviews, with many critics praising Spall's performance.
 Spall received the Cannes Film Festival Award for Best Actor and the film won the Vulcan Award for its cinematography by Dick Pope.
 Observer critic Mark Kermode called the film a "portrait of a man wrestling light with his hands as if it were a physical element: tangible, malleable, corporeal".
 That year, Leigh joined The Hollywood Reporter for an hourlong roundtable discussion with other directors who had made films that year: Richard Linklater (Boyhood), Bennett Miller (Foxcatcher), Morten Tyldum (The Imitation Game), Angelina Jolie (Unbroken), and Christopher Nolan (Interstellar).
 Mr. Turner received Academy Award nominations for Cinematography, Production Design, and Costume Design.